AncutaG/Arcade-Game/README.md

 # Author
 Created by Georgiana-Ancuta Gava (Anca) for an Udacity project (WEB DEV FEND Nanodegree).

-## Note:
+## Notes and referrences:
-There is some intution that helped me a lot to remain with a beter understanding, structure, beyond my own creativity and how I thought the logic of some elements and [this helped me a lot :) ](https://matthewcranford.com/?s=Arcade).
+There is some intution that helped me a lot to remain with a better understanding, structure, beyond my own creativity and how I thought the logic of some elements and [this helped me a lot :) ](https://matthewcranford.com/?s=Arcade).